DonaldRecord/TeamSwim.Extensions/README.md

 - No outer dependencies
 - JetBrains.Annotations support.
 - No custom namespaces.
-- Currently targeting frameworks:
+- Currently targeting framework(s):
-	- .NET Standard 2.0
-	- .NET Core 3.0
 	- .NET Core 3.1

 ## Additional Notes
 - All extensions methods are 100% unit tested.
 - Certain extension methods are marked as being "opinionated" in the XML comments.
-They are useful but not completely holistic in practice, however their intent should be clear by the name/documentation.
+They are useful but not completely holistic in practice.
+However, their intent should be clear by the name/documentation.